-Affordability plays a significant role when small and mid-sized fleets buy a route optimization software.
+Affordability plays a significant role when small and mid-sized fleets buy a route planning software.

-Small and mid-sized fleet companies should buy a route optimization software that caters to their requirements.
+Small and mid-sized fleet companies should buy a route planning and optimization software that caters to their requirements.
 Paying only for functions that they use improves the profitability of their business.

 Selecting a route optimization software with the features mentioned above will help small & mid-sized companies to reduce last-mile delivery costs and keep their customers happy.